-26. METAL AXYL
+26. METALAXYL

 The method prescribes a gas chromatographic method for the determination of residues of metalaxyl in food commodities.
+However, the LC-MS/MS method for determination of multiresidue analyte may also be used.

 26.2.1 Gas Chromatograph

 A GC fitted with an alkali-flame inoization detector (AFID) and printer- plotter-cumintegrator.
 The following operating parameters are suggested, which can be changed provided standardization is done.